Media Browser (Photos Tab) in PowerPoint 2011 for Mac

 Figure 6: Enlarged Photo within preview pane

-To insert a photo, just drag it from the preview pane of the Media Browser on your slide, as shown in Figure 7.
+To insert a photo, just drag it from the preview pane into your presentation, as shown in Figure 7.

 Figure 7: Photo being dragged onto a slide